-The Postgraduate School of Life Sciences is a strategic partnership between the School of Biological Sciences and the School of Clinical Medicine.
+The Postgraduate School of Life Sciences is a strategic partnership between the School of Biological Sciences (SBS) and the School of Clinical Medicine (SCM).
 It facilitates the operation of certain joint PhD programmes and promotes the educational and career needs of postgraduate students and early career researchers in the Faculties of Biology, Clinical Medicine and Veterinary Medicine and their affiliated institutes.
-It is the focal point for researcher development training and the host for the Postgraduate Student and Post-Doctoral Forum, GRASP.